alibaba/beidou/packages/beidou-webpack/README.md

         warnings: false,
       }
     },
-    'UglifyJsPlugin' , // if not set , the default value is function name )
+    'UglifyJsPlugin' , // if not pass, use the default value )

   factory.addRule({